How Bitcoin’s Technology Transcends Class Interest

 With the blockchain deeply integrated with our economies, we’ve created The Terminator’s Skynet and handed it over to core developers and their powerful friends.
 It isn’t just going to be revolutionary, it’s going to be inescapable.

 At this point, I’ve made it sound as if We the People only stand to lose.
 The blockchain will take many of our jobs and submit our lives to decisions calculated for us by mathematical algorithms.
 But this is not the whole truth.
-There is great benefit to be gained for and by the people.
+There is a great benefit to be gained for and by the people.
 Despite that Bitcoin’s technology allows power elites to rule us more efficiently, it explicitly also hands the people a means to defend and expand their freedoms.

 First of all, due to its decentralized nature, blockchain technology cannot easily be censored.
 Using the blockchain, grassroots movements can build systems for self-governance, with the potential to alleviate the most debilitating effects of central government.
 Furthermore, at local or even at state levels, community leaders may choose to roll their own blockchain solutions, empowering their supporters.